My Personal Choice for a VPN

 Looking even further into the future, Mullvad is working to mitigate the threat of quantum computing against privacy.
 They already have a “post-quantum strategy” in mind and are testing an open-source post-quantum secure VPN tunnel.

-In early 2019 the average cost of VPN service for the 185 VPNs listed on the “Detailed VPN Comparison Chart ” at thatoneprivacysite.net was about $6.00 per month (based on a one year subscription).
-Mullvad offers a flat monthly rate of €5 (5 euros) which is equivalent to about $5.75 per month, or about $69 per year.
-Thus, the cost of Mullvad service is quite reasonable and is just a bit less costly than average.
+In early 2019 the average cost of VPN service for the 185 VPNs listed on the ““Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy was about $6.00 per month (based on a one-year subscription).
+Mullvad offers a flat monthly rate of €5 (5 euros) which is equivalent to about $6 per month (depending on exchange rates).
+Thus, the cost of Mullvad service is quite reasonable and is comparable to the average cost of all VPNs.

 Many VPN services quote an artificially high price for one month of service and then offer a “discount” for an extended contract of one, two or three years.
 Mullvad does not use this selling tactic.
-A monthly rate is quoted and customers can choose to purchase from one month to 12 months of service at a time.
+Mullvad quotes a monthly rate and its customers can choose to purchase from one month to 12 months of service at a time.
 Hence, there is no need to commit to a year-long contract in order to obtain a reasonable price.
-Mullvad offers a 30-day money back guarantee (except for cash payments).
+Mullvad offers a 30-day money-back guarantee (except for cash payments).

 Mullvad accepts payment in cash, Bitcoin, Bitcoin cash, credit card, bank wire, and PayPal.
-(Two additional methods are available to European customers.)
-With a little bit of effort, the first three payment methods can be used with complete anonymity.
+(Some additional methods are available to European customers.)
+With a bit of effort, the first three payment methods can be used with complete anonymity.

 I would recommend that you consider the cost of a VPN but not let the fee be an overriding factor when entrusting a VPN with your Internet security and privacy.
 Even if another VPN costs only half as much as Mullvad, you’re only saving $3 a month.
 Is that savings worth using a less trustworthy VPN?